hatchwayrpm/hatchwayrpm/README.md

 - 👋 Hi, I’m @hatchwayrpm.
-I made this account specifically for my Hatchways assessment.
+I made this account specifically for my Hatchways' project interview.

 - 👀 I’m interested in solving the human puzzle